How to cancel BT broadband

 Can I leave if BT raises its prices?

-If BT raise the cost of your package during the term of your contract, you are free to cancel your service and leave.
+If BT raises the cost of your package during the term of your contract, you are free to cancel your service and leave within 30 days of being notified.
 This is due to a ruling by Ofcom which applies to all broadband providers.
-However, BT states it clearly on its website.

 Can I leave BT if I have low download speeds?